-In addition to that, these feature a very comfortable cork and foam grip that feels rather sturdy in your hands.
+In addition to that, these feature a comfortable cork and foam grips that feels rather sturdy in your hands.
 And the padded wrists straps help ensure that you don’t lose a pole along the way, even if you drop it accidentally.

 Overall, the TrailBuddy trekking poles are definitely not the best option that exists on the market.
 They’re a bit heavier than the poles from the top-of the-line competitors, but a 2-ounce difference is pretty laughable compared to the $100+ disparity.
 And they are one of the best options that you can get for less than $50, especially considering the versatility, durability and quality construction you’re getting for so little money.